archit-1997/simply_redux/README.md

 This application is a basic implementation of *redux* library along with *create-react-app* cli.

-### It has two components :
+## It has two components :

 #### Post component :
-            This fetches a list of post from the [JSON Placeholder](https://jsonplaceholder.typicode.com)api which is                               a dummy rest api
+            This fetches a list of post from the [JSON Placeholder(https://jsonplaceholder.typicode.com)]api<br/>
+             which is a dummy rest api

 #### Form component :
             This is used to add a new post

-Redux has been used just so that we can share states between the two components i.e. adding a post to the form will update the list of the form data.
+*Redux* has been used just so that we can share states between the two components i.e. adding a post to the form will update the list of the form data.

 In the project directory, you can run: